EICA Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- The Series C preferred stock redemption will be funded through a combination of cash on hand, the new revolving credit facility, and proceeds from CLO debt repayments.
+• Funding for the redemption of Series C preferred stock will come from a combination of cash on hand and the new revolving credit facility, alongside proceeds from CLO debt payoffs.

-- The weighted average expected yield on the CLO portfolio increased due to redeployment into higher-yielding non-CLO assets, rather than changes in the denominator from fair market value adjustments.
+• The weighted average expected yield on the CLO portfolio increased to 12.5%, attributed to redeploying into higher-yielding non-CLO assets rather than changes in the portfolio's fair market value.